Vnsiah/readMeGenerator/utils/sample.README.md

 ## Installation
-  Before you can use this project, instal VS Ccode, Node.JS.
+ efore you can use this project, instal VS Ccode, Node.JS.

 ## Usage